Content Optimization Strategy: 20 Tips to Drive Leads and Traffic

 Improve your website’s UX

-You can add these ten content optimization strategies to your digital marketing plan to rank higher on SERPs and drive more organic traffic.
+You can add these SEO content optimization strategies to your digital marketing plan to rank higher on SERPs and drive more organic traffic.

 1. Find the right topics and keywords